Cholamandalam MS General Insurance

 Cholamandalam MS General Insurance Company Ltd (Chola MS) is an Indian insurance firm and a joint venture between the Murugappa Group, an Indian conglomerate, and the Mitsui Sumitomo Insurance Group, a Japanese insurance company.

-The firm produces a range of insurance products, including motor, health, accident, engineering, liability, marine, property, travel and rural insurance for individuals and corporate insurance.
-The company achieved a Gross Written Premium of Rs.
-13465 million in 2011 – 12.
+The firm provides motor, health, accident, engineering, liability, marine, property, travel and rural insurance for individuals and corporate insurance.
 The company has 93 branches and over 6,000 agents across the country.